NASCAR suspends Bubba Wallace 1 race for Las Vegas crash - WHIZ News

 “If he spun (Larson) into the infield, maybe it’s a little better,” Logano said on SiriusXM NASCAR Radio.
 “But right-rear hooking someone in the dogleg is not OK.
 I don’t think anyone realizes how bad that could have been.
 That could have been the end of Kyle Larson’s career.
 That to me was what was on the line.
 Or, his life.”

-Logano said Larson was actully fortunate to have ricocheted into Bell and not directly into the wall.
+Logano said Larson was actually fortunate to have ricocheted into Bell and not directly into the wall.

 “(Larson) might have flush-hit that thing in the side.
 And then game over.
 There’s no room for that.
 You can’t do that,” Logano said.
 “I don’t like using cars for a weapon.
 If you’re that mad, just get out and fight him.”